-That measure was undertaken in relation to the supplier of last resort of the Arkhangelsk Region - PJSC Arkhangelskaya Sbytovaya Kompaniya whose debt for the power transmission services totaled RUB 3,899 m as of 01.03.2017.
+That measure was undertaken in relation to the guaranteeing supplier of the Arkhangelsk Region - PJSC Arkhangelskaya Sbytovaya Kompaniya whose debt for the power transmission services totaled RUB 3,899 m as of 01.03.2017.
 The Company presented bank guarantees to secure the reversal of execution in case of cancellation of the court ruling (counter-security).

-Three courts reviewed the significant debt to the Company, the continued failure by the supplier of last resort to perform its obligations along with the abuse of its rights aiming at delaying the legal proceedings, and acknowledged those circumstances to be exceptional and the Company's demands to be justified, and ordered immediate execution of the court rulings.
+Three courts reviewed the significant debt to the Company, the continued failure by the guaranteeing supplier to perform its obligations along with the abuse of its rights aiming at delaying the legal proceedings, and acknowledged those circumstances to be exceptional and the Company's demands to be justified, and ordered immediate execution of the court rulings.